A two-level distributed algorithm for nonconvex constrained optimization: Global Convergence

 \section{Global Convergence}

 In this section, we prove global convergence and convergence rate of the proposed two-level algorithm.
 Starting from any initial point, iterates generated by the proposed algorithm have a limit point; every limit point is a stationary solution to the original problem under some mild condition.
-In particular, we make the following assumptions. \begin{assumption} Problem \eqref{formulation: slack} is feasible and the set of stationary points satisfying \eqref{condition: stationary} is nonempty. \end{assumption} \begin{assumption} { The objective function $f: \R^n\rightarrow \R$ is continuously differentiable, $\mathcal{X}\subseteq\R^n$ is a compact set, and $\bar{\mathcal{X}}$ is convex and compact.} \end{assumption} \begin{assumption} Given $\lambda^k$, $\beta^k$ and $\rho^k$, the first block update can find a stationary solution $x^t$ such that $0 \in \partial_x L_{\rho^k} (x^t, \bar{x}^{t-1}, z^{t-1},y^{t-1} )$ and for all $t\in \Z_{++}$. \end{assumption}
+In particular, we make the following assumptions. \begin{assumption} Problem \eqref{formulation: slack} is feasible and the set of stationary points satisfying \eqref{condition: stationary} is nonempty. \end{assumption} \begin{assumption} { The objective function $f: \R^n\rightarrow \R$ is continuously differentiable, $\mathcal{X}\subseteq\R^n$ is a compact set, and $\bar{\mathcal{X}}$ is convex and compact.} \end{assumption} \begin{assumption} Given $\lambda^k$, $\beta^k$, and $\rho^k$, the first block update can find a stationary solution $x^t$ such that $0 \in \partial_x L_{\rho^k} (x^t, \bar{x}^{t-1}, z^{t-1},y^{t-1} )$ and for all $t\in \Z_{++}$. \end{assumption}

 We give some comments below.
 Assumption \ref{assumption: feasible} ensures the feasibility of problem \eqref{formulation: slack}, which is standard.
 Though it is desirable to design an algorithm that can guarantee feasibility of the limit point, usually this is too much to ask: the powerful ALM may converge to an infeasible limit point even if the original problem is feasible.
-If this situation happens, or problem \eqref{formulation: slack} is infeasible in the first place, our algorithm will converge to a limit point that is stationary to some feasibility problem, as stated in Theorem \ref{thm: feasible}.
+If this situation happens, or problem \eqref{formulation: slack} is infeasible in the first place, our algorithm will converge to a limit point that is stationary to some problem, as stated in Theorem \ref{thm: feasible}.
 The compactness required in Assumption \ref{assumption:compact} ensures that the sequence generated by our algorithm stays bounded, and can be dropped if the existence of a limit point is directly assumed or derived from elsewhere.
 We do not make any explicit assumptions on matrices $A$ and $B$ in this section, and our analysis does not rely on any convenient structures that $A$ and $B$ may process, such as full row or column rank.
-For Assumption \ref{assumption: descentOverFirstBlock}, we note that finding a stationary point usually can be achieved at the successful termination of some nonlinear solvers.
-In step 1 of Algorithm \ref{alg: inner}, notice that ${x}^{t-1}$ is already a feasible solution; if we start from ${x}^{t-1}$, we should expect to find a stationary point ${x}^{t}$ with an improved objective value.
-Assumption \ref{assumption: descentOverFirstBlock} is weaker and more realistic than assuming that the nonconvex subproblem can be solved globally.